DNS Measurement, Troubleshooting and Security Auditing Toolset

 # dnsping

-- Using `--ede` to display Extended DNS Error messages ([RFC 8914](https://www.rfc-editor.org/rfc/rfc8914))
+- Extended DNS Error messages ([RFC 8914](https://www.rfc-editor.org/rfc/rfc8914)) are automatically displayed when present.

-- Using `--nsid` to display Name Server Identifier (NSID) if available ([RFC 5001](https://www.rfc-editor.org/rfc/rfc5001))
+- Use `--nsid` to display the Name Server Identifier (NSID) if available ([RFC 5001](https://www.rfc-editor.org/rfc/rfc5001)).

 ```shell

-./dnsping.py -c 5 --dnssec --flags --tls --ede -t AAAA -s 8.8.8.8 brokendnssec.net
+./dnsping.py -c 5 --dnssec --flags --tls -t AAAA -s 8.8.8.8 brokendnssec.net

 ```